pawanbindigan/icvgip2025_tutorial/README.md

 # Tutorial on Advanced 2D & 3D Imaging for Mobile Systems

 ## Abstract
 Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
 It aims to provide insights into the latest innovations shaping modern device capabilities

 ## Introduction
 Speaker: Kiran Nanjunda Iyer
-Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
-It aims to provide insights into the latest innovations shaping modern device capabilities
+Advanced 2D & 3D Imaging for Mobile Systems tutorial which explores advanced imaging technologies for smartphones and HMDs, including AI ISPs, multi-frame processing, and depth-based reprojection, alongside heterogeneous computing for efficient edge porting.
+It aims to provide insights into the latest innovations shaping modern device capabilities.

 ## Image Signal Processor
-Speaker: Dr.Saurabh
-Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
-It aims to provide insights into the latest innovations shaping modern device capabilities

-## Multi-Frame Processing
 Speaker: Nutan Sairam
-Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
-It aims to provide insights into the latest innovations shaping modern device capabilities
+Image Signal Processing (ISP) technology is an indispensable part of digital imaging systems, responsible for converting raw data captured by image sensors (usually in RAW format) into final, high-quality images.
+The evolution of ISP technology from traditional ISP to computer vision and then to artificial intelligence has been significant.
+We will cover this journey for smartphones.

+### Hardware ISP
+Early ISPs relied mainly on hardware and fixed algorithms to process images.
+These processing steps included Demosaicing (converting RAW images into RGB images), white balance adjustment, colour correction, sharpening, noise suppression, etc.
+Advantages: Due to the fixed processing steps, traditional ISPs could achieve fast, real-time image processing suitable for early digital cameras and mobile phones.
+Limitations: Fixed algorithms struggled to cope with all shooting conditions, especially in low light or high dynamic range environments, often resulting in less-than-ideal image quality.

+### Software Enhanced ISP
+With the development of computer vision and imaging technology, ISPs began to integrate more vision-based functionalities, such as multi-frame processing to improve image processing effects.
+SW-ISP can co-work with Hardware ISP for pre /post processing refinements.
+Advantages: Evolution of Computer Vision and Computational Imaging algorithms (such as multi-frame alignment, merging, exposure fusion, tone mapping) helped to improve image quality, for example, by dynamically adjusting motion blur, detail, noise, exposure and brightness based on scene content analysis.

+## AI-Powered ISP (AI-ISP)
+Speaker: Dr.Saurabh Kumar
+In recent years, the development of artificial intelligence and deep learning has completely changed the landscape of ISP.
+AI-ISP uses vast amounts of data and deep neural networks to learn the best ways to process images.
+AI-ISP is particularly effective in various image restoration tasks such as Demosaicing, denoising, super-resolution etc, producing high-quality images that are difficult to achieve with SW-ISP.
+Beyond basic image processing tasks, AI-ISP can also perform advanced functions such as multi-frame merging, multi-resolution fusion etc further enhancing the image quality.
+AI-ISP powered several new use cases like Nightography and High-resolution (50M/200M) imaging.

 ## Computational Methods for Image Artefact Removal
 Speaker: Dr.Pawan Prasad